A low-energy limit of Yang-Mills theory on de Sitter space: Yang--Mills theory on the framed bundle

-In this case, if we assume \eqref{YM-eqn-1} holds, then the variation of the action $S=S_{\rm YM}+S_j$ with respect to $\Acal_t$ vanishes trivially since $\nabla_t(\nabla_a\Fcal_{at}-j_t)=0$ due to \eqref{cov-const-source} and the identity $[\Fcal_{\mu\nu},\Fcal_{\mu\nu}]=0$, coupled with the definitions \eqref{curvature-1}-\eqref{curvature-2}.
+In this case, if we assume \eqref{YM-eqn-1} holds, then the variation of the action $S=S_{\rm YM}+S_j$ with respect to \eqref{variations-t-trivial-holonomy} vanishes trivially since $\nabla_t(\nabla_a\Fcal_{at}-j_t)=0$ due to \eqref{cov-const-source} and the identity $[\Fcal_{\mu\nu},\Fcal_{\mu\nu}]=0$, coupled with the definitions \eqref{curvature-1}-\eqref{curvature-2}.
 Therefore in the trivial holonomy case, and where we only allow variations of the form \eqref{variations-t-trivial-holonomy}, the equation \eqref{relaxed-Gauss-law} is not an equation of motion, and should not be considered as part of the Yang--Mills equations.
-To see this from another perspective, in the trivial holonomy case, one can view the term $S_j$ in the action as a gauge-fixing term for the gauge choice $\Acal_t=0$, with the field $\lambda$ a Lagrange multiplier for this constraint.
+To see this from another perspective, one can view the term $S_j$ in the action as a gauge-fixing term for the gauge choice $\Acal_t=0$, with the field $\lambda$ a Lagrange multiplier for this constraint.
 The argument above says that this field can be arbitrary if we only allow variations of the form \eqref{variations-t-trivial-holonomy}.
 Alternatively, we can view the equation \eqref{relaxed-Gauss-law} as the definition of $\lambda$, after the gauge choice $\Acal_t=0$ is imposed.

-{\bf Remarks on the Gauss law.} The standard formulation of pure Yang--Mills theory does not consider external fields as we have above, and in that case equation \eqref{relaxed-Gauss-law} is simply the Gauss law
+Either way, we see that the source-like term $S_j$ removes the strict Gauss law \eqref{Gauss-law} from the Yang--Mills equations, and the issue of projecting out the $\Gcal_{S^3}$ degrees of freedom is avoided.